antellezr/source/antellezr/content/docs/portfolio/script-doc.md

     print("Organization complete.")
 ```

-The script execution follows the next steps:
+The script follows the next steps:

 1. Calls `organize_files` to process the Downloads directory.
 2. Calls `process_big_files` to handle large files.